caltechlibrary/models/model.5.md

 : This is simple description of the model.
 It will be included as a comment in the SQLite3 SQL.
 This is a text string or block.

 elements
-: This is a listof elements that describe the data attritubes of your model.
+: This is a list of elements that describe the data attributes of your model.

 ## Elements